 Globally, reduced nitrogen usage in 2022 decreased staple crop production by as much as 216 trillion calories, which is nearly twice the annual output of staple grain commodities in Mexico.

-The Fertilizer Impact Monitor, which was built with support of the Bill & Melinda Gates Foundation and in partnership with the International Fertilizer Association and CRU Group, is free for anyone to use.
-Gro recently updated the Monitor to allow users to view changes in fertilizer usage forecasts, along with their impacts on crop production, using a toggle function.
+The Fertilizer Impact Monitor, was built with support of the Bill & Melinda Gates Foundation and in partnership with the International Fertilizer Association and CRU Group.
+Contact us to learn more.